HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 When you run a Code Cell, the output typically appears underneath it.
 This could be a number, text, a table, an error message.

-By splitting code up into cells, you can run one specific part of your code without having to re-run whole file and get instant feedback.
+By splitting code up into cells, you can run one specific part of your code without having to re-run the whole file and get instant feedback.

 Be careful about the order of your notebook cells.
 Running them out of sequence can leave variables outdated or missing, which can lead to confusing results.